bashtage/ng-numpy-randomstate/README.md

 ## Differences from `numpy.random.RandomState`

 ### New Features
-* `standard_normal`, `normal`, `randn` and `multivariate_normal` all support
+* `standard_normal`, `normal`, `randn` and `multivariate_normal` all
-an additional `method` keyword argument which can be `bm` or `zig` where `bm` corresponds to the current method and `zig` uses the much faster (100%+) ziggurat method.
+support an additional `method` keyword argument which can be `bm` or `zig` where `bm` corresponds to the current method using the Box-Muller transformation and `zig` uses the much faster (100%+) ziggurat method.

 ### New Functions

 * `random_entropy` - Read from the system entropy provider, which is commonly used in cryptographic applications
 * `random_uintegers` - unsigned integers `[0, 2**64-1]`
 * `random_raw` - Direct access to the values produced by the underlying PRNG.
 The range of the values returned depends on the specifics of the PRNG implementation.
 * `jump` - Jumps RNGs that support it.  `jump` moves the state a great distance. _Only available if supported by the RNG._
 * `advance` - Advanced the core RNG 'as-if' a number of draws were made, without actually drawing the numbers. _Only available if supported by the RNG._

 ## Status